 This new Yamaha model has an improved range of frequency, which significantly helps by providing increased resolution sound.
 Smaller models in the older Yamaha line seemed to struggle in this aspect and the improvements found in the HS5 are a welcome change.

-The speaker also offers nice convenience for working with microphones, additional hardware and mixers with the provided ports for XLR/TRS.
+The speaker also offers nice convenience for working with microphones, additional hardware, and mixers with the provided ports for XLR/TRS.
 Obviously, this provides assistance when trying to handle signal balances of varying levels.

-The technological improvements to the new HS5 design is truly impressive, even nicer Yamaha did not push the model into a completely new price category.
+The technological improvements to the new HS5 design are truly impressive, even nicer Yamaha did not push the model into a completely new price category.
 This makes the speaker still obtainable to almost anyone wanting to get serious about great music production and mixing.

 The design includes independent amplifiers for the woofer as well as the tweeter, which provides additional frequency and isolated improved performance of each.
-Additionally, they are not underpowered and have enough spark to do the job nicely, without having to fight for power of a shared source.
+Additionally, they are not underpowered and have enough spark to do the job nicely, without having to fight for the power of a shared source.

 Many port design speakers are well known for having issues in coming through without a noticeable level of noise.
 The HS5 does not share this characteristic as the Yamaha engineers have figured out a way to use the port design and still eliminate the common noise issues.

-In fact, the offered noise reduction with the HS5 actually reaches up to 6dB, a fairly impressive feat and excellent benefit for professional level music production.
+In fact, the offered noise reduction with the HS5 actually reaches up to 6dB, a fairly impressive feat and excellent benefit for professional-level music production.